Ian Hoffmann

-Ian Jakob Hoffmann (born September 8, 2001) is an American professional soccer player who plays as a full-back or wing-back for Eliteserien club Kristiansund, on loan from Lech Poznań.
+Ian Jakob Hoffmann (born September 8, 2001) is an American professional soccer player who plays as a full-back for Allsvenskan club Mjällby, on loan from Ekstraklasa club Lech Poznań.

 Early life

 Hoffman was born in Wilton, Connecticut, and spent time with various nearby academy teams such as Everton FC Westchester, Beachside Soccer Club and New York Red Bulls.
 When his family moved to Germany for work reasons, Ian started playing for 1.
 FC Köln before moving to Karlsruher SC in 2016.
 During his time at Karlsruher SC, Hoffman made 40 appearances for the club's under-19 team, scoring 5 goals.

 Club career

 On July 27, 2020, Hoffmann returned to the United States, joining Major League Soccer side Houston Dynamo.
 He would officially join the Houston roster on January 1, 2021, spending the remainder of 2020 with the club's USL Championship affiliate club Rio Grande Valley FC.
 He made his professional debut on August 28, 2020, starting in a 3–1 loss to San Antonio FC.
 He made 5 appearances and had one assist during his time with RGVFC.

 Hoffmann made his Dynamo debut on August 7, 2021, coming on as a substitute in a 2–0 loss to Minnesota United.
-He appeared in the final 4 games of the season for Houston, including starting the last 2.
-Hoffman made 6 appearances during the 2021 season as the Dynamo finished bottom of the Western Conference, failing to qualify for the playoffs.
+He appeared in the final four games of the season for Houston, including starting the last two.
+Hoffman made six appearances during the 2021 season as the Dynamo finished bottom of the Western Conference, failing to qualify for the playoffs.

 Hoffmann started the 2022 season playing for Houston Dynamo 2 in MLS Next Pro, making 9 appearances for the Dynamo reserve side.

 On June 23, 2022, Hoffmann moved on loan to USL Championship side Orange County SC for the remainder of the season.
 He made his debut for Orange County on June 25, playing the full match in a 3–1 win vs Loudoun United.
 Hoffmann made 15 appearances, all starts, while on loan with Orange County, with the team finishing last in the Western Conference.
 Following the season the Dynamo declined Hoffmann's contract option.

 In February 2023, Hoffmann joined Norwegian First Division side Moss FK.
 During his eighteen-month-long stint in Norway, he scored four goals and recorded eight times in 44 appearances across all competitions.

-On August 6, 2024, Hoffmann signed a three-year deal with an option for a further year with Polish Ekstraklasa club Lech Poznań.
+On August 6, 2024, Hoffmann signed a three-year deal with an option for a further year with Ekstraklasa club Lech Poznań.
 On February 19, 2025, he returned to Norway to join Kristiansund on a six-month loan with an option to buy.
 On June 30, 2025, his loan was extended for another six months.
+After returning to Lech at the end of 2025, he was sent on a six-month loan to another Eliteserien club HamKam on January 16, 2026.
+On 17 July 2026, he joined Swedish club Mjällby on loan for the rest of the year.